-Mix a teaspoonful of ground black pepper and lemon seeds and apply to your scalp and hair.
+Mix a teaspoonful of lemon and ground black pepper seeds and apply to your scalp and hair.
 This will revitalize your hair, making it shiny, lustrous and soft.
 Leave the mixture on for 10 to 15 minutes and rinse off with cold water.

 Black pepper can be found in crushed and whole varieties.
 Whole peppercorns are better as they are mostly adulterated.
 While purchasing whole peppercorns, always make sure that they are small, heavy, and free of blemishes.

 To store black pepper, keep them in a glass jar that is well-sealed and airtight and store the container in a cool and dry place.
-Ground pepper can be stored for about three months while whole peppercorns can be stored for an indefinite amount of time.
+Ground pepper can be stored for about three months while whole black pepper corns can be stored for an indefinite amount of time.
 Freezing pepper is also a great storage method, although the taste may change a little and become stronger.

 - Black pepper complements almost every dish.

 - To get the best flavor, crush the whole pepper before adding it to the dish you are preparing.

 - Peppercorns can be crushed and used to cover your steaks before cooking them.
 This will give them that little extra punch.